 Tobacco Retail Licensing: An Essential Tool to Reduce Youth Usage and Foster Health Equity

-While cigarette smoking remains the leading cause of preventable death with tobacco products killing half a million Americans each year, most states still fail to undertake a comprehensive approach to enforce the new minimum legal sales age of 21.
-If laws are not enforced and retailers don’t face a threat to lose their ability to sell tobacco products, then they are not inspired to comply – furthering the ongoing risk of kids becoming lifelong tobacco users and addicted to nicotine.
+Cigarette smoking remains the leading cause of preventable death worldwide with tobacco products killing half a million Americans each year, yet most states fail to undertake a comprehensive approach to enforcing the minimum legal sales age of 21.
+If age-of-sale laws are not enforced, nicotine and tobacco retailers are not compelled to comply, which increases the risk of kids becoming lifelong tobacco users and addicted to nicotine.

 The Food and Drug Administration (FDA) is empowered to enforce federal tobacco sales laws but has historically failed to do so.
-Therefore, it has always been up to local authorities to require local retailers to abide by youth protection laws.
-According to the Centers for Disease Control, over half the states either do not require a license to sell e-cigarettes and other tobacco products or they don’t have a comprehensive licensing program covering all products.
-This unfortunately does not take into account the number of states that are considered to have a comprehensive Tobacco Retail License (TRL) with fees too low to adequately fund a compliance program or include a model penalty structure to encourage retailer compliance to MLSA laws.
+Therefore, it has always been up to local and state authorities to require retailers to abide by youth protection laws.
+According to the Centers for Disease Control (CDC), over half the states either do not require a license to sell e-cigarettes and other tobacco products or they don’t have a comprehensive licensing program that covers all products.

 Tobacco Retail Licensing (TRL) has become an essential tool in both protecting kids from irresponsible or unscrupulous retailers, and in leveling the playing field for those retailers who do abide by the rules.
-TRL reduces initiation to nicotine and tobacco through improved compliance with Minimum Legal Sales Age (MLSA) and other important tobacco sales regulations.
-And more importantly, it is a proven effective enforcement program that is at no cost to the taxpayer if licensing fees are structured to cover all costs of administering the license.
+TRL reduces initiation to nicotine and tobacco through improved compliance with Minimum Legal Sales Age (MLSA) laws and other important tobacco sales regulations.
+More important, it is a proven effective enforcement program that costs taxpayers nothing if licensing fees are structured to cover the costs of administering and enforcing the license.

 TRL is a vital regulatory tool that:

-- aide in implementing other provisions such as flavored product restrictions, prohibiting product discounts, creating tobacco-free pharmacies, and enforcing mail-order/internet delivery and point-of-sale restrictions
+- Supports other provisions such as flavored product restrictions, product discount prohibitions, establishment of tobacco-free pharmacies, and enforcing mail-order/internet delivery and point-of-sale restrictions

 See attached for: